andreamoleri/DataArchitecture/README.md

 and fault tolerance.
 This configuration improves database availability in the event of natural disasters or regional outages.
 Let's now see an overview of how information exchange works in MongoDB:

-- **Replica Set**: secondary nodes continuously synchronize data from the primary node over a network connection.
+- **Replica Set:** secondary nodes continuously synchronize data from the primary node over a network connection.
 They use the oplog (operation log) based replication protocol, a log of operations applied to the primary database.
-- **Sharded Clusters**: query routers (mongos) receive requests from the client, consult config servers to determine which shard contains the requested data, and then forward the requests to the appropriate shard.
+- **Sharded Clusters:** query routers (mongos) receive requests from the client, consult config servers to determine which shard contains the requested data, and then forward the requests to the appropriate shard.

 #### Reading and Writing Processes